Olympic Club Lake Course: Bring Your “A” Game…or Else…

 I got lucky – but you could tell AJ was thinking “this guy is supposed to be a serious golf blogger??”

-Yeah, I never said I was that good.
+Yeah, I never said I was a good golf blogger.

 - Designer: Willie Watson and Sam Whiting (with later renovations done by Robert Trent Jones Sr.)